 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 - Dried Oregano I prefer dried oregano here.
-You could do this with fresh oregano, but I find buying a whole container to use less than a teaspoon is not cost effective.
+You could make this with fresh oregano, but I find buying a whole container to use less than a teaspoon is not cost-effective.
 If you have it already on hand, go for it!

 - Red Wine Vinegar Red wine vinegar is my favorite here, but you could also try white wine vinegar.